 Henry Bergson goes more in-depth: “Consciousness cannot go through the same state twice.
 The circumstances may still be the same, but they will no longer act on the same person since they find her at a new moment in her history—our personality, which is built up each instant with its accumulated experience, changes without ceasing.
 By changing, it prevents any state, although superficially identical with another, for every repeating it in its very depth.
 That’s why our duration is irreversible.”

 Now that I immerse in this new time/space, I need to start over or, better, to create new patterns.
-My therapist decided to refer me to her mentor because she believes that her time helping me has reached an end.
-She even wrote me a goodbye letter – a letter that made me sob uncontrollably.
+My therapist decided to refer me to her mentor .
+She believes that her time helping me has reached an end.
+She even wrote me a goodbye letter, a letter that made me sob uncontrollably.
 In my reality, this means placing myself in a different timeline to begin -again- to understand who I am and to try an alternative approach to my subconscious journey.

 Same happens with the flat.
 After six years of living in the same place, moving signifies and contains many variables.
 This new wooden floor squeaks in some areas when you step on it; the light comes in at 8:00 am every morning; the building is located in the city centre, and its walls are full of cracks.
-One way that has helped me to settle in has been to summon the sounds of my surroundings to create some guidance that allows me to recognise this new path.
+One way that has helped me to settle in has been to summon the sounds of my surroundings.
+To create a guidance that allows me to recognise this new path.
 It is about to own this inhabited space.

 I decided to do this after reading “The Compositional Possibilities are Endless“, an essay by Else Marie Pade.
 Another of the great avant-garde composers of the twentieth century along with Éliane Radigue, Pauline Oliveros, and Beatriz Ferreyra, among others.
-She is one of the most important Danish experimental music composers of recent years (despite not been recognised as such in her native Denmark until two decades ago).
-Else is another pillar of my love for the avant-garde and sound experimentation.
+She is one of the most important Danish experimental music composers of recent years.
+Else Marie Pade is another pillar of my love for the avant-garde and sound experimentation.

 How does my new life sound?

-To understand my role in this new reality and not being engulfed by linear timing and oppressive routines, I chose to do my own “Symphonie Magnétophonique” as a ritual to establish a relationship with this new territory.
+To understand my role in this new reality and not being engulfed by linear timing, I chose to do my own “Symphonie Magnétophonique”.
+A ritual to establish a relationship with this new territory.
 It displays some sounds that are now part of my conscious reality: the coffee maker, the microwave, church bells or the trash truck that cross my street every night at 23:00.
 There are also birds, the rain, the sea, a woman singing and an orchestra playing in front of the cathedral.
 You can listen to the recording below:

 From time to time, I like to recount my memories, although remembering those things now has nothing to do with what happened in that particular space/time frame.
 In dreams, there is no time, and the circumstances and results are interchangeable.
 Even at the beginning of our life, we aren’t able to experience or appreciate time.
 Despite that, we like to frame our existence in those terms and talk about cycles, as nature does.
 We just tend to be more reluctant to let go of things that no longer serve us.

-Uncertainty has a particular taste, and the reinvention of the self is often linked to that notion of finitude.
+Uncertainty has a particular taste.
+The reinvention of the self has a connection with the notion of finitude.
 Depending on your circumstances, doing certain things or making specific decisions may be too late.
 But what if linear time is, indeed, oppressive and we could start understanding it and embrace it in terms of our inner truth?
 What would be our conception of the self and identity if we could deconstruct it and reinvent it infinitely as if we were in a dream?